code-mattclaffey/performance-kit/06-Image-compression/readme.md

 - gulp-imagemin
 - kraken.io

-In our example we have made a nice 44kb reduction on our page without the quality defects.
+In our example we have made a nice 44kb reduction on our page without the quality defects but there're is a lot more we can do with the images before we pass them through imagemin.

 ```js
 gulp.task('imagemin', function() {